 };

-In large-scale software projects that involve millions of lines of code, it is often necessary to reuse existing code or extend functionalities.
+In large-scale software projects that involve millions of lines of code, it is often necessary to reuse existing code or extend existing functionalities.
 To accomplish this, we use the concept of inheritance.

 class Shape {